AnyChart/docs.anychart.com/Basic_Charts/General_Settings.md

 ## Appearance Settings

-You can specify some visual settings of your chart: for example, stroke and fill color, hatch fill pattern, and so on.
+AnyChart allows you to specify some visual settings of your chart: for example, the stroke and fill color, hatch fill pattern, and so on.
 All these settings can be configured in three states: **normal**, **hover**, and **selected**.

-Please note that the set of available options depends on the chart type.
+Also, please note that the set of available options depends on the chart type.

-More information can be found in the [Appearance Settings](../Appearance_Settings) and [States](../Common_Settings/Interactivity/States) aticles as well as articles about particular chart types.
+You can find more information in the [Appearance Settings](../Appearance_Settings) and [States](../Common_Settings/Interactivity/States) aticles as well as articles about particular chart types.

-In the following sample, there is a chart with an Area series and two Line series.
-In all series stroke, hover stroke, and select stroke are configured, and in the Area series, in addition to that, fill, hover fill, select fill, and hatch fill are set:
+The following sample shows how to set (in all states) the fill, hatch fill, and stroke of an Area series and the stroke of a Line series:

 ```
 // create the first series (area), set the data and name